-The Company has operations in the U.K., and does business transactions elsewhere in the world outside of the U.S. While the magnitude of these transactions outside of the U.S. have thus far not been significant, and typically not in currencies of high volatility, it is possible that they could be material.
-Events such as Brexit, as described above, or other instances of political and economic turmoil or uncertainty, could create a weakened British Pound ("BP") in comparison to other currencies.
-A weakened BP would in turn have a direct negative impact on the Company's financial statements, as we would experience losses when settling transactions in other currencies, and experience unfavorable results due to the translation of financial statements with a lower exchange rate.
-During 2020 and 2021 there was not any notable impact due to currency volatility on the financial statements, but going forward, it is possible that the BP, other currencies that we engage in, or even the U.S. Dollar may weaken, and materially impact the financial position, operations, and liquidity of the Company.
+The Company has operations in the U.K. and France, and does business transactions elsewhere in the world outside of the U.S. While the magnitude of these transactions outside of the U.S. have thus far not been significant, and typically not in currencies of high volatility, it is possible that they could be material.
+Events such as Brexit, as described above, or other instances of political and economic turmoil or uncertainty, could create a weakened British Pound ("BP") or Euro in comparison to other currencies.
+A weakened BP or Euro would in turn have a direct negative impact, as we would experience losses when settling transactions in other currencies, and experience unfavorable results due to the translation of financial statements with a lower exchange rate.
+During 2022 and 2021 there was not any notable impact due to currency volatility, but going forward, it is possible that the BP, Euro, and other currencies that we engage in may materially impact the financial position, operations, and liquidity of the Company.

-A cyberattack or other computer system breach could harm us.
+A cyber security incident or other technology disruption could harm us.